bcgov/nr-spar-oracle-api/README.md

 - Work in the open: That means that everything we do should be open, should be public.
 Please, don't create private repositories unless you have a very strong reason.
 Keeping things public is a must follow rule for BC Government.
-- Customer centred services: All the work that's been created is to improve all of our users, customers, and friends lives.
-Is important to keep that in mind because as engineers sometimes we face technical issues, however, our goal is to have a nice and easy daily experience.
+- Customer centred services: All the work that's been created is to improve users, customers, and friends usability and experience.
+Is important to keep that in mind because as engineers sometimes we face technical issues, however, our goal is to have a good product.
 - Community based work: Remember that you're not alone.
 It's very likely that your problem is someone else's problem.
 Let's figure it out together.
 So, ask a question using our channels.
 We have [our own Stackoverflow](https://stackoverflow.developer.gov.bc.ca/)